“It is a serious thing

 Why church?!

-Mystery is Truth in a process of being revealed.
-As companions on that journey of revelation, we wonder and discover together.
-So much of what we experience goes beyond all words, so we turn to the ancient religious languages of story, symbol, song, art, gesture, experience, and silence.
-In the crucible of community, we experiment and grow in understanding, and we are bound together by our joys, questions, burdens, and sorrows.
-Practicing church includes all of that and more.
+Mystery is truth in a process of being revealed.
+As truth seekers, we share the mystery and in community using the ancient religious languages of story, symbol, song, art, gesture, experience, and silence.
+We are bound together by our shared joys, questions, burdens, and sorrows.
+Church is community practicing service, leadership, integrity, we’re a laboratory for growth and understanding.

 Some people speak more than one religious language.
-Grace Episcopal Church is fluent only in the languages of the Christian people, of which there are many dialects.
-The ancient stories and wisdom speak their Truth into our own lives and times through rituals and practices which bind us to our forebears and our descendants.
-Our understanding grows along with our appreciation for human finitude and the infinitude of Mystery.
+The language of the Christian people, of which there are many dialects.
+Our ancient stories and wisdom speak their Truth into our lives and times through the rituals and practices handed down through the generations.
+As our understanding grows, we are humbled by our human limitations, and by the infinite mystery of God.

 Why church?
-Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with our siblings in God’s created world, we are all in this together as a people assembled on God’s holy mission of love, life, and liberation.
+Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with all of our siblings in God’s created world, no matter what their faith.
+We are all in this together as a people committed to God’s holy mission of love, life, and liberation.

 Because justice